island-rush/K3/README.md

 -   PORT = server port (typically pre-set in production environments) -> default is 80
 -   GENERATE_SOURCEMAP = value used by react, this should always be false.
 Without this value, build times take up to an hour.

 Inserting the database tables and creating/deleting games can be accomplished from the /courseDirector page.
 Login from the homepage
 Teacher Login form with the credentials used in the env variables.
 These are the only credentials used to get to this page.

 -   Section: "CourseDirector" -> Env value
 -   Instructor: "Smith" -> Env value
--   Password: "asdf" -> Env value
+-   Password: "asdf" -> Env value (stores the md5 hash)

 Here you can click a button to insert the database tables ("INITIALIZE DATABASE").
 This action must be done before all others.